skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/uc_map11.gif)

 This room is empty, save for a small wooden chest in the northwest corner.
 Thordek walks over to it.
-The brash Dwarf attempts to open the chest.
+The brash dwarf attempts to open the chest.
 Fine powder explodes from the chest, covering everything in the room.
 Thordek manages to hold his breath, thus saving him from breathing in any of the foul gray dust.
 He dashes from the room